 Bonita: Let’s start with why and then talk about how.
 We've all heard the need to shut off our phones, but why does it matter?
 Neurologically, it changes everything.

 Let’s make this simplistic.
 Inside the brain are two significant areas.
 We've got the brainstem, and we've got the frontal lobe.
 The brainstem is all about survival.
 Even reptiles have this part of our brain.
-Then we have the frontal lobe at the front top of our brain and below our forehead.
-It allows us to engage our executive thinking, higher functioning, problem-solving and empathy.
+Then we have the frontal lobe at the front of our brain, just below our forehead.
+It allows us to engage our executive thinking, higher-functioning problem-solving, and empathy.

 When we experience stress, a part of our brainstem called the amygdala is triggered.
-When the amygdala is activated, it sends us into a fight, flight or freeze response, otherwise known as the stress response.
+When the amygdala is activated, it triggers a fight, flight, or freeze response, also known as the stress response.
 In addition, it causes a whole cascade of hormonal and chemical changes in our bodies.
 But for now, let's stay in our heads.

 The amygdala in our brainstem, when triggered by stress, hijacks our frontal lobe.
 That means we can no longer think at our best.
 We cannot make decisions coherently.
-We cannot empathize with others because all our brain wants to do is get us to safety.
+We cannot empathize with others because our brains want to get us to safety.

 Learn more about how stress affects our brain & mental health.